darthfabar/ContractModelsAttributeCheck/README.md

 # Use Case: Validate the types you want
-The 'AttributeChecker' first visits types and their property types recursivly and check after this which properties are violating your expected property list.
+The 'AttributeChecker' first visits types and their property types recursivly and checks afterwards which properties are violating your expected attribute list.

 ```cs
     public class AttributeCheckerTests